Lokathor/lokathor.github.io/prng/README.md

 We'll select which extension array slot at random by using bits from our `position`.
 If we want the slot usage to be very predictable we can use the lowest bits, otherwise we can use the highest bits.
 This is why `K` should be a power of 2.
-When that's the case, it's easy to use the highest or lowest bits from `position` to make an unbiased index into the extension array.
+When `K` is a power of two, it's easy to use the highest or lowest bits from `position` to make an unbiased index into the extension array.
+If `K` isn't a power of two we can use `%` to get some of the lowest bits and have *something* that's a valid index, but the index selection would become biased.

 So far it's kinda like we've just mixed `K` different output sequences together.
 One per extension array slot, right?